Shy-Li/Shy-Li.github.io/_pages/research.md

 author_profile: true
 classes: wide
 ---
-As a researcher at the intersection of artificial intelligence (AI) and biomedical imaging, my work spans a broad spectrum of applications, from diagnosis to understanding disease mechanisms, focusing on cancer and neurodegenerative diseases (NDs).
-I leverage trustworthy AI to enhance the capabilities of both traditional and emerging imaging modalities by uncovering hidden patterns and integrating multimodal data.
-These efforts will deepen our understanding of diseases, aid in drug screening, and personalize treatment, thereby supporting clinical decision-making and improving patient outcomes.
+As a researcher working at the intersection of artificial intelligence (AI) and biomedical imaging, I focus on both diagnostic applications and the investigation of disease mechanisms, particularly in cancer and neurodegenerative diseases (NDs).
+My work leverages trustworthy AI to enhance traditional and novel imaging modalities, uncover hidden pathological patterns, and integrate multimodal data.
+These efforts support drug discovery, improve diagnostic precision, and inform personalized treatment decisions.

 <img src="/files/research_overview.png" width="600" height="360" />